 See, hear, smell, touch and taste on this full-day shore excursion from Tauranga.
 Experience the unique and special natural beauty of The Bay of Plenty.
 You will visit some out of the way spots that not everyone knows about and will go where the big buses don't.
 This tour is not a shuttle and will not drop you off anywhere to explore on your own.
 It is a fully guided small-group tour with a knowledgeable, fun and friendly tour guide.
 Along the way you will see and learn about the uniqueness that is New Zealand and you will learn about the geothermal region of Rotorua and its significance to the Maori people.
-Boiling mud pools, crystal clear hot springs, gushing waterfalls and stunning volcanic lakes are just a few of the sights you can expect on this lovely tour.
+We do not visit commercial geothermal reserves on this tour.
+Boiling mud pools, crystal clear bubbling hot springs, volcanic lakes and picturesque forests are just a few of the sights you can expect on this lovely tour.